BoulderES/gitlab_chart/helm/doc/installation/upgrade.md

 As part of the `4.0.0` release of this chart, we upgraded the bundled [PostgreSQL chart](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) from `7.7.0` to `8.9.4`.
 This is not a drop in replacement.
 Manual steps need to be performed to upgrade the database.
 The steps have been documented in the [4.0 upgrade steps](#upgrade-steps-for-40-release).

+## Upgrade steps for the 5.10 release

+Prior to upgrading to `5.10` you need to first upgrade to `5.9` (GitLab `14.9`), and wait for all [batched background migrations](https://docs.gitlab.com/ee/update/#batched-background-migrations) to complete. `5.10` (GitLab `14.10`) includes a [migration that will fail](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/82176) if the background migration from the previous release is not completed.

+## Upgrade steps for 5.9 release

+### Sidekiq pod never becomes ready

+Upgrading to `5.9.x` may lead to a situation where the Sidekiq pod does not become ready.
+The pod starts and appears to work properly but never listens on the `3807`, the default metrics endpoint port (`metrics.port`).
+As a result, the Sidekiq pod is not considered to be ready.

+This can be resolved from the **Admin Area**:

+  1. On the top bar, select **Menu > Admin**.
+  1. On the left sidebar, select **Settings > Metrics and profiling**.
+  1. Expand  **Metrics - Prometheus**.
+  1. Ensure that **Enable health and performance metrics endpoint** is enabled.
+  1. Restart the affected pods.

+There is additional conversation about this scenario in a [closed issue](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/3198).

 ## Upgrade steps for 5.5 release

 The `task-runner` chart [was renamed](https://gitlab.com/gitlab-org/charts/gitlab/-/merge_requests/2099/diffs)